alibaba/terraform-provider-docs/source/docs/providers/alicloud/r/slb.html.markdown

 * `bandwidth` - The bandwidth of the load balancer.
 * `vswitch_id` - The VSwitch ID of the load balancer.
 Only available on SLB launched in a VPC.
 * `address` - The IP address of the load balancer.
+* `listener` - The listeners of the load balancer.